 Sign up for our newsletter and stay in the know.

 Performing any skill in a distracting environment is a challenge, and the presence of other dogs is often particularly hard for social dogs.
 With three dogs in the house, it was easy to set up situations where one dog worked on a skill while one or both other dogs were there.
 Rosie worked on her “spin” trick a lot during her visit.
-In the first video below, she practices it while the other dogs are not around.
-That work was to lay the groundwork for the success you can see in the second video, in which she spins when the other two dogs are present.
+In the first video above, she practices it while the other dogs are not around.
+That work was to lay the groundwork for the success you can see in the second video below, in which she spins when the other two dogs are present.

-Walking three (or more) dogs at the same time is not always easy, but it offers opportunities, too.
+Walking two (or more) dogs at the same time is not always easy, but it offers opportunities, too.
 Each time one dog stops to sniff or for a potty break, the other dogs need to exercise patience.

 It’s hard standing around when you want to keep going, but being required to do so brings benefits.
 Handling frustration and exhibiting self-control in such situations is beneficial to dogs.
-Similarly, waiting your turn when it comes to treats or dinnertime also gives dogs practice with emotional self-control, and that is an important part of maturing into a pleasant adult.
+Similarly, waiting your turn when it comes to treats or dinner also gives dogs practice with emotional self-control, and that is an important part of maturing into a pleasant adult.

 My main concern before the shared visit was making sure that Marley, who is 10 years old, had some peace and quiet from both his regular housemate Saylor, who is about a year old, and from his neighbor Rosie, who is about eight months old.
 Marley likes both dogs and often plays with them, but he needs more rest and snoozy time than the young pups.
 He opted out of some play sessions, as many older dogs often do.
 He would take a rest, hang out with us or chew on something while the other two played.